How to make a living when you have multiple chemical sensitivity

 A woman in the Midwest goes to yard sales to pick up items she can clean up and sell online.
 That can be anything from collector’s coffee mugs to small appliances.
 Yard sales in upscale neighborhoods are often the best places to go.
 But you need a good nose for what will sell, otherwise you can end up with a garage full of worthless junk.

 One person knows a lot about antique furniture and lives in New England where there is a lot of that.
 She goes to yard sales and estate sales where she buys pieces cheaply, which she sells online to collectors.
 She hires a skilled carpenter to do minor repairs.
-She does some refinishing work herself while working outside and wearing a respirator.
+She does some refinishing herself while working outside and wearing a respirator.

 Selling things at outdoor flea markets and farmer’s markets may work, since it is outdoors.
 In some states you do not need a certified commercial kitchen if you sell home-made food items at such markets.
 We know one woman with MCS who tried to sell home-made kimchi, but she had few takers in her rural part of Arizona (a college town might be better).